This page has information on travelling to the Republic of Korea (South Korea).

 Visas and K-ETA

-From 1 September 2021, you must be in possession of a Korea Electronic Travel Authorization (K-ETA) to enter Korea visa-free.
-You can complete your K-ETA application up to 24 hours before boarding your flight and it will be valid for two years from the date of approval.
+You must be in possession of a Korea Electronic Travel Authorization (K-ETA) to enter Korea visa-free.
+You should apply for the K-ETA at least 72 hours before boarding your flight and it will be valid for two years from the date of approval.
 There is a small, non-refundable charge.
 Visit the official K-ETA website for more information and to apply.

 If you have a different type of British nationality, or are travelling for any purpose other than tourism, you should check visa requirements with the Embassy of the Republic of Korea in London.